llmware-ai/llmware/README.md

 from llmware.library import Library

-#   to parse and text chunk a set of documents (pdf, pptx, docx, xlsx, txt, csv, md, json)
+#   to parse and text chunk a set of documents (pdf, pptx, docx, xlsx, txt, csv, md, json/jsonl, wav, png, jpg, html)

 #   step 1 - create a library, which is the 'knowledge-base container' construct
 #          - libraries have both text collection (DB) resources, and file resources (e.g., llmware_data/accounts/{library_name})